FreerGit/mpsc/README.md

 ```

 Of course, you can use simply download the repo (git subtree, or similar) and build it instead of using the package manager.

+## Future Work
+I'd love to have optionality for static allocation, however im not sure how to complete that at this moment and for my purposes, using a heap is OK for now.
+If your hot path can not have mallocs, then this lib may not be for you.